 Ideation vs attempt, on-page depiction of self-harm or suicide.

-Child abuse, domestic violence, animal abuse, slavery, and other forms of cruelty or systemic suffering.
+Child abuse, domestic violence, animal abuse, slavery, sexual assault, and other forms of cruelty or systemic suffering.

 Content details are hidden behind a spoiler wall by default.
 Category names and intensity bars are visible, but descriptive notes — which may reference specific plot points — require you to tap “Reveal Content Details” first.
 We keep notes as spoiler-free as possible, but some specificity is necessary for the information to be useful.